Dedicated with love to

 One note on stews: although our family made beef stew, people made a lot of Oxtail Stew (Page XX) or soup back in the day.
 Mom talked about it periodically, although I can’t remember her serving it to us.
 She would talk about how the marrow made a rich broth, accompanied by potatoes, celery and carrots.

 As painful as the end was for Aunt LaVerne, I like to remember good times back in the earlier years.
 She would come over and all the rules went out the window.
-Our parents were strict about food and bedtime, but aunt LaVerne just swept in and overrode mom, decreeing that we would be able to stay up late and watch Chilly Billy’s Chiller Theater.
+Our parents were strict about food and bedtime, but aunt LaVerne would override mom, decreeing that we would be able to stay up late and watch Chilly Billy’s Chiller Theater.
 This was a local campy creature feature program hosted by tuxedo-clad Bill Cardille, a former news anchorman.
 Or we’d watch the overwrought theatrics of Studio Wrestling, featuring Pittsburgh’s own Italian Superman Bruno Sammartino, tangling with the likes of Gorilla Monsoon, Haystacks Calhoun, Captain Lou Albano, and other large, unsavory men in tights.

 Aunt LaVerne just swept in and life became an adventure.
 And not only that, but we would go out to the Stop ‘n Go and get hoagies.
 My parents were health food nuts, ordering a lot of their foodstuffs from a mail order outfit called Walnut Acres.
 But on those nights, we would be drinking Cokes and wolfing down chips and hoagies.
 The Hoagie (Page XX) is a uniquely Pittsburgh name for a sub/grinder/hero sandwich: long Italian rolls split and stacked with meats and cheeses and lettuce, topped with a shake of Italian dressing.
 Sometimes they were made with meatballs and mozzarella, finished in the broiler.
 A Pittsburgh institution.